IBM/ngo-collaboration-using-blockchain/README.md

 ## 3. Build the client based on Fabric Java SDK

-Here, we use the [Fabric Java SDK](https://github.com/hyperledger/fabric-sdk-java) to build a client to invoke or query chaincode on the hyperledger fabric network.
+Here, we use the [Fabric Java SDK](https://github.com/hyperledger/fabric-sdk-java) to build a client to invoke and query chaincode on the hyperledger fabric network.

 Under the `ngo-collaboration-using-blockchain` directory, execute the below commands:
 ```